 Alexander Marcopoulos is counsel in the International Arbitration practice.

 He represents companies and States in commercial, investor/State and maritime arbitrations carried out under the auspices of a variety of institutional rules, including those of the ICC, ICSID, UNCITRAL, SCC and the LMAA.
-His practice focuses particularly on disputes in the energy and maritime sectors.
+His practice focuses particularly on disputes in the construction and energy sectors.